martian17/117th_us_congress_relations/data/twitter_scraper_node/README.md

 # senate twitter scraper
 First get your API keys by creating a new project at https://developer.twitter.com/en/portal
-Then copy the API key, API key secret, and Bearer Token into toknes.json and place it in this directory
+Then copy the API key, API key secret, and Bearer Token into toknes.json and place it in this directory.
-Then execute each JS file by `node xxx.js`. the result will appear in the terminal stdout
+Then execute each JS file by `node xxx.js` or `node-repl xxx.js` in ascending order.
+The result will be automatically saved in JSON files.
+Follow instructions that appears in your terminal.
+There are some places where you might need to manually correct some data.
-Execution order is numbered. number depends on smaller number's result
+Execution order is numbered. larger numbers depend on smaller number's results.
-No dependency required other than node.js builtin
+No dependency required other than node.js builtin.

 # tokens.json example
 ```json